codefornl/helpradar/docs/datamodel.md

 * Contacts {0..*}

 ## Stat
 Here there is a lot unclarity.
 Initial conversations made clear that it is relevant to get a picture over time.
 Since initiatives come, grow and go or merge together.
 So time and scale are relevant here.
 But there's still a lot unclear in what ways to possibly expres that.
-For online platforms it could be relevant to store a daily resolutioncapacity in terms of cases.
+For online platforms it could be relevant to store a daily **resolution capacity** in terms of cases.
 For offline initiatives merely their activity and/or the size of the initiative in terms of (active) members is probably enough since other numbers aren't tracked_

 * RecordDate
 * IsActive
 * Volunteercount
-* Capacity
+* Resolution capacity

 ## Contact
 Given infomation over time is desired.
 These contacts are either the ones being called periodically to check in or otherwise people that are themselves responsible for data entry.